DONATE

 Traffickers target the African forest elephant

-In recent years, the criminal syndicates behind ivory trafficking have shifted their attention from the savannah elephants of East and Southern Africa to the forest elephants of West and Central Africa, whose ivory is more profitable.
+In recent years, the criminal syndicates behind ivory trafficking have shifted their attention from the savannah elephants of East and Southern Africa to the forest elephants of West and Central Africa.

 While many countries have closed their domestic ivory markets, the ivory trade in Japan continues to flourish, with traders exploiting loopholes to launder illegal ivory.